-The defining features of the property, however, are the three desert rivers and the north shore of Lake Eyre.
-Lake Eyre is the largest lake in Australia and the fifth largest terminal lake in the world, highlighting the national and international significance of the region.
+The defining features of the property, however, are the three desert rivers and the north shore of Kati Thanda-Lake Eyre.
+Kati Thanda-Lake Eyre is the largest lake in Australia and the fifth largest terminal lake in the world, highlighting the national and international significance of the region.

-The acquisition of Kalamurina linked Lake Eyre and the Simpson Desert Reserves, creating a contiguous protected area larger than Tasmania.
+The acquisition of Kalamurina linked Kati Thanda-Lake Eyre National Park and the Munga-Thirri-Simpson Desert Reserves, creating a contiguous protected area larger than Tasmania.

 Locally, the climate on Kalamurina is harsh.
 Average annual rainfall is less than 150 mm, while summer temperatures regularly exceed 45 degrees Celsius.